wultra/powerauth-crypto/docs/Activation-Recovery.md

 The Recovery Code and PUK can be obtained in two basic ways:

+1. As a part of an application activation
+   - In this case, only one pair of Recovery Code and PUK is generated.
+   - This type of Recovery Code is associated to the activation and if it's used for the recovery, then the previous activation is removed.
+   - This type of Recovery Code and PUK can be obtained via any type of the activation process.
+   - See [Application provided Recovery Code and PUK](#application-provided-recovery-code-and-puk) chapter for more details.

 1. Via the Recovery Postcard
    - Postcard typically contains one Recovery Code and multiple PUK values.
    - User has to use PUKs from postcard in the predefined order.
-   - Each PUK can be used only for once.
+   - Each PUK can be used only once.
    - The Recovery Code must be confirmed before it can be used for a recovery.
    - See [Recovery Postcard](Recovery-Postcard.md) document for more details.

-1. As a part of an application activation
-   - In this case, only one pair of Recovery Code and PUK is generated
-   - This type of Recovery Code is associated to the activation and if it's used for the recovery, then the previous activation is removed.
-   - This type of Recovery Code and PUK can be obtained via any type of the activation process.
-   - See [Application provided Recovery Code and PUK](#application-provided-recovery-code-and-puk) chapter for more details.

 ## Implications to security

 The Activation via Recovery Code is by default **disabled** on PowerAuth Server.
-Before you enable and configure this feature, you should read this chapter and decide, whether it is appropriate and safe for your purposes.
+Before you [enable and configure](https://github.com/wultra/powerauth-admin/blob/develop/docs/Activation-Recovery.md#enabling-activation-recovery) this feature, you should read this chapter and decide, whether it is appropriate and safe for your purposes.

 ### Application is active from the beginning